FlorisvdEndeo/qiskit/README.md

 S is just the Grover Diffusion operator: See  https://qiskit.org/textbook/ch-algorithms/grover.html

-V is applying Pj to the jth state of the ancillary qubiit
+V is applying Pj to the jth state of the ancillary qubit

 ``` python
 def diffuser(circuit):